 The resulting meeting of minds has been substantial and strategic.
 From Time’s Up Legal Defence Fund supporting women who experience sexual assault, harassment, abuse and related retaliation in the workplace, to the clout of having the entertainment industry raising awareness.

-In celebration of the Time’s Up UK launch at BAFTA 2018 the organisation have teamed up with Ravensbourne university and Let’s Be Brief to create a creative communications campaign, one year on.
+In celebration of the Time’s Up UK one year anniversary launch at BAFTA 2018, the organisation have teamed up with Ravensbourne University and Let’s Be Brief to create a creative communications campaign.

 Time’s Up UK’s Pip Eldridge & Rebecca Ladbury visited the university to brief the students and to give them a deeper insight into the organisation and its vision:

 “TIME’S UP is a unified call for change from women in entertainment for women everywhere.
 We envision leadership that reflects the world in which we live with the aim to create change domestically and globally and join together with women across all spheres – in line with the recognition that systemic sexual harassment and gender inequity is universal.”